solariumphp/solarium/docs/plugins.md

 BufferedAdd plugin
 ------------------

 When you need to do a lot of document inserts or updates, for instance a bulk update or initial indexing, it’s most efficient to do this in batches.
-This makes a lot more difference than you might think, for some benchmarks see [this_blog post](http://www.raspberry.nl/2011/04/08/solr-update-performance/).
+This makes a lot more difference than you might think, for some benchmarks see [this archived blog post](https://web.archive.org/web/20170418205443/http://www.raspberry.nl/2011/04/08/solr-update-performance/).

 This can be done very easily with this plugin, you can simply keep feeding documents, it will automatically create batch update queries for you.